 Our diets are out of whack, and it's messing up our microbiomes.
 The average American consumes 10 times more sugar than we did 100 years ago, but 10 times less fiber than our hunter-gatherer ancestors.
 This massive shift in our diet—little fiber and a lot of refined sugars—is basically wiping out species of bacteria that call your gut microbiome home.

 The gut microbiome is a collection of microorganisms, including living bacteria, that is located in your digestive system.
-This community of microbes directly impacts your health, from supporting mood and cognitive function to regulating your body's immune response, metabolism, and digestive health.
+This community of microbes directly impacts your health, such as supporting your body's immune response, metabolism, and digestive health.
 Beneficial bacteria in your gut need food to survive (just like us), and their meal of choice is prebiotic fiber.
 The only way they can get that fiber is from you eating it (or drinking it!).
 So when you eat too much sugar and not enough fiber, your helpful bacteria go hungry and they can't do their jobs of supporting your overall health.

 One of the factors behind the lack of fiber in our diets nowadays is the limited availability of high-fiber foods in contrast to refined foods.
-But an easy solution to alleviate this fiber shortage is by drinking OLIPOP, which has 9 grams of fiber per can.
+But an easy solution to alleviate this fiber shortage is by drinking OLIPOP, your favorite high-fiber soda.

-OLIPOP wants to help you increase your fiber intake, which is why we included three types of prebiotic fibers in OLISmart: chicory root inulin, cassava root fiber, and Jerusalem artichoke inulin.
-These well-researched ingredients can help feed your beneficial gut bacteria so these microbes can support your microbiome and digestive health.
+OLIPOP wants to help you increase your fiber intake, which is why we included several types of prebiotic fibers in OLISMART: chicory root inulin, cassava root fiber, Jerusalem artichoke inulin, acacia fiber, and guar fiber (depending on whether you’re grabbing a refrigerated or pantry ready OLIPOP!).
+These research-backed ingredients can help feed your beneficial gut bacteria so these microbes can support your microbiome and digestive health.

-Sure, we could have used just one prebiotic fiber in OLISmart, but the reason we use three is because different bacterial species in your gut like different foods, so OLISmart aims to feed a diverse population of microbes with these different prebiotics.
+Sure, we could have used just one prebiotic fiber in OLISMART, but the reason we use three in each blend is because different bacterial species in your gut like different foods, so OLISMART aims to feed a diverse population of microbes with these different prebiotics.

 Chicory Root Inulin